ccmb501/Code-Rev/README.md

 # Code-Rev
-# This is the README
+# HowdyHack 2019
-# There would normally be important info about this program here
+# This project is a system which allows students to send alerts to other students within their residence halls.

-# Dropbox is c975801@urhen.com
+Dropbox is c975801@urhen.com
-# Dropbox password is Password
+Dropbox password is Password